IRB Submissions

 To ensure that the NIH's timelines are met, the IRB Office encourages investigators to start working on the study submission in the SpartaIRB system as soon as a fundable score is received.

 Studies are reviewed in the order in which they are received.
 When investigators request that the IRB prioritize a review, it affects our ability to perform a timely review of those protocols already in the queue.
-This may cause a delay in the start of human subjects research of your colleague.
+This may cause a delay in the start of human subjects research of your colleagues.